a

 1. Argentina

-Living like superstar Lionel Messi isn’t cheap.
+Living like superstar Lionel Messi isn’t for the light of wallet.
 The Rosario-born GOAT has amassed a formidable global property portfolio that includes multi-million-dollar pied-à-terres in Ibiza, Miami, Paris, and Barcelona, as per Sports Illustrated.
 Putting down roots in his home country is considerably more attainable.
-The average price of a house in Argentina is $245,000 in US dollars (about $350,000 CAD), according to the Latinvestor.
+The average price of a house in Argentina is $201,382.
+That’s 44% cheaper than the worldwide average.

 2. Spain